ansible/awx/docs/docsite/rst/administration/secret_handling.rst

 User passwords for local users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 AWX hashes local AWX user passwords with the PBKDF2 algorithm using a SHA256 hash.
-Users who authenticate via external
-account mechanisms (SAML, OAuth, and others) do not have any password or secret stored.

 Secret handling for operational use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~